 If you are unhappy with the way in which your Personal Data has been Processed you may in the first instance contact the Communications Manager using the contact details above.

-If you remain dissatisfied then you have the right to apply directly to the Information Commissioner for a decision.
+If you remain dissatisfied then you have the right to make a complaint directly to the Information Commissioner.
 The Information Commissioner can be contacted at;

 Information Commissioner’s Office,